 The pandemic has impacted our enterprise customers, and there has been a shift in their expectations as well.
 Enterprise customers have understood the importance of accelerating the digital transformation of their businesses.

 We see that our customers in manufacturing today want the flexibility to design anywhere, build anywhere, and service anywhere.
-This provides huge opportunities to service providers like HCL to cater to these new business needs of our customers with an array of cutting-end engineering services and solutions that take you closer to your customer.
+This provides huge opportunities to service providers like HCLTech to cater to these new business needs of our customers with an array of cutting-end engineering services and solutions that take you closer to your customer.

 It is crucial to analyze the impact of COVID-19 in different regions in real-time and rearrange the supply chain functions as and when required accordingly to service your customers.
 You need a transformation partner who can help you create programs that are equipped with alternate supply chains, provide increased visibility into their operations and service delivery, and enable you to move closer to your customers.

 The manufacturing industry is transforming rapidly.
 Its processes, systems, stakeholders, and the entire ecosystem are experiencing a sea of change.
 Digitization and digitalization of the manufacturing industry will happen over the next decade.
-There is a lot of scope for enterprises like HCL to contribute significantly by helping customers transform their businesses to stay competitive.
+There is a lot of scope for enterprises like HCLTech to contribute significantly by helping customers transform their businesses to stay competitive.
 With a wide array of solutions designed to cater to specific business outcomes, we will become the partner of choice going ahead.